nectar-cookbooks/mediaflux/README.md

 Recipes
 =======

-* `mediaflux::default` - installs the Mediaflux server and all utilities.
+* `mediaflux::default` - installs the Mediaflux server and all utilities, and sets up backups.
 * `mediaflux::aterm` - installs just the Mediaflux "aterm" and "mfcommand" utilities.
 * `mediaflux::aar` - installs just the Mediaflux "aar" utility.